-a) the provisions of Subsections (5) and (8) of Section 51 of the Planning Act, RSO 1990 shall apply to all new plans of subdivision/condominium or consent approvals.
-In accordance with these provisions, land not exceeding 5 per cent of the land included in the draft plan of subdivision or cash-in-lieu thereof shall be conveyed to the municipality as a condition of the approval of the plan of subdivision;
+a) the provisions of Subsections (5) and (8) of Section 51 of the Planning Act, RSO 1990 shall apply to all new plans of subdivision.
+In accordance with these provisions, land not exceeding 5 per cent of the land included in the draft plan of subdivision or cash-in-lieu thereof shall be a) the provisions of Subsections (5) and (8) of Section 51 of the Planning Act, RSO 1990 shall apply to all new plans of subdivision/condominium or consent approvals.
+In accordance with these provisions, land not exceeding 5 per cent of conveyed to the municipality as a condition of the approval of the plan of subdivision;